How Long Do Tramadol Side Effects Last?

 - Inability to handle pain – Over time and regular tramadol use, a person may have an increasingly difficult time managing even minor pains without the aid of the drug.
 The body’s ability to produce its natural painkilling hormones is severely hindered by disuse.
 As a result, even something as minor as a stubbed toe can cause serious discomfort, causing a person to yearn for tramadol to relieve the pain.

 One of the most unpleasant and dangerous side effects of tramadol dependence are withdrawals.
 Withdrawals occur when opiates are no longer within the bloodstream.
 In response, the body has trouble functioning, seeing as it has grown accustomed to and adapted to the opiate’s presence.
 Severity and length of withdrawal side effects are dependent on various factors including:

 - Height and weight

 - Size of dosage and frequency of tramadol intake

 - Other drug usage, especially alcohol or benzodiazepines

 If you realize that you abuse tramadol, it is essential that you seek help immediately.
-While it is understandable that many fear the uncomfortable feelings that come with a drug detox, unfortunately, far too many people allow that dread over ten days of discomfort to convince them to not do anything about their addiction for years.
+While it is understandable that many fear the uncomfortable feelings that come with a Detox Center Florida, unfortunately, far too many people allow that dread over ten days of discomfort to convince them to not do anything about their addiction for years.
 In the end, waiting only allows a catastrophe to build.

 While the initial side effects of tramadol may only last a few hours, the longer-term side effects of continued abuse can last for years.
 For those of you who are convinced that they need to take action, it is critical that you do so under the care of a medical team at an inpatient drug rehab facility such as Beach House Recovery.
 Opiate withdrawals can be quite uncomfortable, and possibly dangerous, so it is wise to have a knowledgeable team there to support you through the process.
 For more information on our long-term residential treatment program for substance abuse, please call Beach House Recovery today.